bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

     get_new_address    Generates a new external address
     list_unspent       Lists the available spendable UTXOs
-    policies           Returns the available spending policies for the descriptor repl               Opens an interactive shell
+    policies           Returns the available spending policies for the descriptor public_descriptor  Returns the public version of the wallet's descriptor(s) repl               Opens an interactive shell
     sign               Signs and tries to finalize a PSBT sync               Syncs with the chosen Electrum server